Single Touch Payroll SoftwareAttaché Payroll is ATO-certified as Single Touch Payroll compliant.

 What you can do now

 Single Touch Payroll involves more than getting your payroll software upgraded.
 It impacts many parts of your business including IT, payroll and HR.
 Your employees are impacted too.
-The 1 July 2018 compliance deadline is tight.
-You can start preparing your business by following our Single Touch Payroll Checklist now.
+You can prepare your business by following our Single Touch Payroll Checklist now.
 Key highlights include:

 Appoint a Single Touch Payroll Champion